-ITEP graduates have a 92-100% employment rate post-graduation; those who are not employed are typically pursuing further education or taking time off for caregiving responsibilities.
-Upon graduating, ITEPers find themselves in a variety of locations, organizations, companies and institutions.
-Many of our alumni work in the training field helping to train teachers globally or facilitate cross-cultural training in non-profits and universities, or in training positions for the U.S. State Department, Foreign Service, or INGOs.
-This preparation of skilled practitioners in training and facilitation in diverse, cross-cultural contexts is in high demand by employers.
+ITEP has a post-graduation rate of 92-100% employment rate post-graduation; those who are not employed are typically pursuing further education or taking time off for caregiving responsibilities.
+Upon graduating, ITEPers find themselves in a variety of organizations, companies and institutions.
+Many of our alumni work in teacher or cross-cultural training in non-profits and universities, or in training. positions within the Department of State, Foreign Service, or INGOs.

 After completing her BA in International Studies at AU, Emily Bird, 2015 ITEP alumna, worked in non-profit business development and advocacy focused on Africa.
 In 2009, she departed to Niger where she served with the Peace Corps as a Municipal and Community Development Volunteer.
 Emily implemented a number of projects in Niger but found working with students in her community to be the most rewarding.
 While completing her ITEP degree she participated in an AU Alternative Break trip to Israel focusing on refugee rights and issues.
 Emily currently works as a Business Development Manager at Plan International, designing projects that focus on child-centered development and youth participation.